 While the rest of his Etixx-Quick Step riders are stuck with plain black Venges, Kittel has been treated to a custom paintjob for the Tour de France.
 With many of these custom bikes, the manufacturer provides a very profound explanation about the inspiration behind the design, but with this bike the explanation is that Kittel wanted something colourful that reminded him of explosions.

 With the exception of the brakes, Marcel Kittel’s Specialized S-Works Venge ViAS is kitted out with a Shimano Dura-Ace Di2 groupset, with a 53/39t chainset and 11-25 cassette.
 Etixx-Quick Step are in fact sponsored by FSA, with Michal Kwiatkowski spotted testing the Italian company’s own electronic groupset last season.
 However, this groupset clearly isn’t race-ready just yet.

 With the exception of the power meter (a 4iii Precision power meter attached to the left crank arm), the rest of the components and finishing kit comes from Specialized or one of Specialized’s in-house brands.
-That means a Specialized Romin Evo Pro saddle, Roval CLX 64 wheels, and Specialized Turbo tyres, which are a 24mm width at the front and 26mm at the rear.
+That means a Specialized Romin Evo saddle (which is neatly coloured to match the frame), Roval CLX 64 rear wheel and CLX 40 front wheel, and Specialized Turbo tyres, which are a 26mm wide at both front and rear.